What’s Instagram all about?

 The important question to ask yourself is : who is in my target market and where do they hang out, whether on- or offline?

-As a generalisation, Instagram is mostly populated by females (about 70%), aged 35 and under (over 80%).
+As a generalisation, Instagram is mostly populated by females (about 60%), and over 90% of users are aged 35 and under.
 It’s great for fashion, food, travel, sports and the like, but know that there are relatively few 45+ on there and not as many males of the species either.

 Having said that, it’s comfortably the fastest growing of the major social media platforms.